-According to some analysts, B2B e-commerce is expected to experience double-digit growth in the coming years, encouraging more and more merchants to conquer the B2B market as well as B2C.
+In the coming years, B2B business is expected to experience double-digit growth, encouraging more and more vendors to conquer the B2B market a lot more seriously.
 In this article, we explore how this market is beginning to make its place in the global e-commerce landscape through marketplaces.

 What are B2B marketplaces?

 B2B marketplaces are platforms on which manufacturers, suppliers and distributors can trade with companies that want to purchase raw materials, finished products or services.
 In terms of turnover, it is currently the most important model in B2B sales and one of the most important reasons for growth in B2B e-commerce.
 An ibi research study conducted in Germany in 2018 revealed that over 25% of the companies surveyed use a B2B marketplace for their B2B sales.
 31% of them sell on Amazon Business; twice as many as the second most used provider, mercateo.